Chapter 1: Scriptural and Logical Interpretation of the Bible

 Section B: Not being superstitious about God guiding our lives, or about prayer.

 What can one say about prayer?
 I do find it puzzling what God says about prayer and faith.
 I know it is important, even if it is just to air out our thoughts to God, and to let the mind function better, freer of stress.
-Perhaps it helps us meditate on God's principles.
+Perhaps it helps us meditate on God's principles, and helps us acknowledge there is a higher power in life than humans alone.

 See I don't want to get superstitious about prayer, yet God says “ask and you shall receive, seek and you shall find”.
 But should we expect God to just grant us a wish list?
 I have come to lean toward the idea of spiritual knowledge is what God is mostly talking about here.
 What does God wants us to pray about (or not pray about), and just what does God expect us to receive from him from prayer?
 I find it quite a mystery and don't quite believe those who say it is not.